karatelabs/karate/karate-netty/README.md

 ## `request`
 This variable holds the value of the request body.
 It will be a JSON or XML object if it can be parsed as such.
 Else it would be a string.

+## `requestBytes`
+Rarely used, unless you are expecting incoming binary content.
+This variable holds the value of the raw request bytes.
+Here is an example: [`_mock.feature`](src/test/java/com/intuit/karate/mock/_mock.feature).

 ## `requestUrlBase`
 Holds the value of the "base URL".
 This will be in the form `http://somehost:8080` and will include the port number if needed.
 It may start with `https` if applicable.